• Skip to primary navigation

 From: Consumer Credit

-In between fuel, parking tickets, repairs, maintenance, and insurance, transportation can surely eat up on your paycheck.
+With the cost of fuel, parking tickets, repairs, maintenance, and insurance, transportation can surely eat up your paycheck.
 According to the Institute for Transportation and Development Policy, Americans spend 13% of their income on transportation.
 However, this infographic shows that there’s more than one way to save money on transportation costs.

 5. How to Save Money on Utilities